What Married Couples Should Know About Their Credit Scores

 This post first appeared on AskZeta, and is shared here on The Budget Savvy Bride to provide some helpful information about money and marriage to our savvy couples!
 This post tackles a very important topic: what married couples should know about credit scores.

-Some important points to get out of the way re: marriage, credit scores, and your money.
+If you’re wondering how credit scores effect couples once you’re married, you’re in the right place.
+First, some important points to get out of the way re: marriage, credit scores, and your money.

 - After marriage, your credit score remains your own.